ecadlabs/auth/README.md

 * User Roles that allow assignment of permissions to users
 * Multi-tenant allowing "teams" of users.
 Suitable for supporting multiple tenant customers, each of which have users as members in their tenant
+* Roles are assigned to users membership in a tenant, allowing a user to have a different set of permissions depending on the tenant they are a member of
 * User creation life-cycle using invitation tokens via email
 * User password reset functionality.
 * Role Based Access Control (RBAC) based on collections (roles) of permission